yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 **Type:** `string` <br/>
 **Description**: Defines a folder where themes are located.
 Depending on the storage type that you use, you can specify either a relative or an absolute path:
 - If you use the `fs` storage type, you can specify both a relative path (e.g., `./themes`) and an absolute path (e.g., `/themes`)
-- If you use the `s3` storage type, however, you can only use an absolute path (e.g., `/themes`).
+- If you use the `s3` or `db` storage type, however, you can only use an absolute path (e.g., `/themes`).

-The default value for this variable is `./themes`, so it's important to redefine it if you plan to use the `s3` storage type.
+The default value for this variable is `./themes`, so it's important to redefine it if you plan to use the `s3` or `db` storage types.

 #### PORTAL_DOCRENDERER
 **Config file:** ProductDocRenderer <br/>